 None received.
 The OLS has not received a formal fiscal note on this bill.
-However, upon request, the Judiciary indicated that it would incur expenses.
+However, commenting on a prior version of this bill, which is substantively very similar, the Judiciary indicated that it would incur expenses.
 The Judiciary noted that the legislation would be creating several new offenses, however, the Judiciary is unable to estimate with any certainty the impact this bill would have on the court system (e.g. number of new cases, impact on pleas, impact on trial rate, increase in first appearance and release hearings, increase in number of motions for pretrial detention etc.).
 Therefore, the Judiciary is unable to estimate the impact on the Judiciary's revenue or expenditures.